 - Get Involved

-The Big 4 Rail Trail will one day stretch 50-plus miles across Boone County, from the northern suburbs of Indianapolis to Lafayette.
+The Big-4 Rail Trail will one day stretch 50-plus miles across Boone County, from the northern suburbs of Indianapolis to Lafayette.
 The Big 4 in the trail name refers to the old Cleveland, Cincinnati, Chicago and St. Louis Railway corridor.
 It could just as easily refer to the four communities pushing this long-term project: Zionsville, Whitestown, Lebanon, and Thorntown.
 The description here details the portion of this regional network that runs through Zionsville, which was formerly known as the Zionsville Rail Trail.
-Another 9.5 miles of the Big 4 Rail Trail are open to the northwest between Lebanon and Colfax, plus 2.4 miles in Whitestown.
+Another 15.4 miles of the trail are open to the northwest between Lebanon and Colfax, plus 2.4 miles in Whitestown.

 A number of railroads operated trains on those tracks, starting with the Lafayette and Indianapolis Railroad in 1850 and ending with Conrail in 1976.
 The tracks carried newly elected President Abraham Lincoln through this area in 1861 and carried his body home four years later.
 The “Big 4” Railroad operated the longest period, 1889–1930.
 Zionsville installed a trail along the corridor in the 1990s.

-At 0.6 mile turn right onto a short path after the trail intersects with Starkley Ave and then take residential streets for a visit into downtown Zionsville.
+For a visit into downtown Zionsville, turn right onto a short path after the trail intersects with Starkley Ave and then take residential streets.
 Founded in 1852, the town draws tourists to its brick-paved Main Street, where you’ll see a progression of architectural styles from previous eras.
 Dining and shopping are popular pursuits, and the town offers a full calendar of events.

-The trail emerges from the woods onto asphalt in less than a mile.
 The route is somewhat unusual in that it passes all the way through town before encountering the first at-grade crossing, located at County Road 875 on the north side of Zionsville.
 The trail passes beneath all other streets via tunnels as it goes through much of town below street level.
-Numerous parks in town—including Jennings Field, Carter Station, and Heritage Trail Park, as well as the Rail Trail Gardens Event Center at the north end of the route—have connections to the trail.
+Numerous parks in town—including Mulberry Fields, Jennings Field, Carter Station, and Heritage Trail Park, as well as the Rail Trail Gardens Event Center at the north end of the route—have connections to the trail.
 Whether you are going for a run, heading into downtown, commuting to work, or just looking to spend some time in nature, the Big-4 Rail Trail through Zionsville is ready and waiting for you.

-To reach parking at the south end of the trail: From I-465, take Exit 27 onto US 421 N toward Zionsville.
+To park near the southern end of the trail: From I-465, take Exit 27 onto US 421 N toward Zionsville.
 Go 0.1 mile north on US 421, and turn left onto W. 96th St. Go 2.6 miles and turn right onto Ford Road.
 Go 1.3 miles and turn right onto Starkey Ave.
-Go 0.6 mile and look for parking on the left.
-The trail endpoint is 0.6 mile south.
+Look for the Zionsville Trail Parking lot on the left.
+The trail endpoint is to the south towards Zionsville Rd.

 To reach the northern end of the trail: From I-65, take Exit 133 onto Albert S. White Blvd.
 Head east 3 miles (the road becomes County Road 400 S), and follow the road as it curves right onto CR 700 E, then left onto CR 425 S. Go 0.5 mile on CR 425 S, and turn left onto Zionsville Road.
 Follow it as it curves right onto CR 400 S. Go 1.3 miles and turn right into Heritage Trail Park.
 The park path connects to the trail, although the trail's official endpoint is further north.

 TrailLink is a free service provided by Rails-to-Trails conservancy